bestwebsoft/Limit-attempts-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.7 - 30.01.2015 =
+* Update : Compatibility with new Htaccess was added.
+* Update : The work of IP unblocking function was improved.

 = V1.0.6 - 30.12.2014 =
 * Update : Settings tab on plugin settings page was updated (interactivity was improved).
 * Update : The name of the 'Log' tab on the plugin settings page was changed to 'Statistics'.